Skip to main content

 Water-Coast or Water-Inland-Lake:

-water Location, not settlement land by default
+water Territory, not settlement land by default

 possible Features: